abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 - Limitation - recognition of a thing as both present and absent (e.g. in different time periods).

 Relation
-- Inherence and subsistence - representation of a thing as being inherent
+- Inherence and subsistence - representation of a thing as being inherent, everpresent
 - Causality and dependence - representation of causal effects (things being dependent upon other things)
 - Community - representation of a relation where one thing causes the other and the other way around (causality of a substance as reciprocally determining another substance)